MicrosoftDocs/power-automate-docs/articles/task-mining-overview.md

 By analyzing recorded user actions, the task mining capability in Power Automate allows organizations to gain insights into how they perform tasks, identify common mistakes made during task performance, and pinpoint tasks that can be automated, all of which can help optimize their business processes.

+## Benefits of the task mining capability

+The task mining capability helps busunesses to:

+- Streamline workflows.
+- Identify inefficiencies and bottlenecks in workflows.
+- Reduce costs.
-The task mining capability is a powerful tool for streamlining workflows, identifying inefficiencies and bottlenecks in workflows, reducing costs, and fostering a culture of continuous improvement where employees are encouraged to optimize their work processes.
+- Foster a culture of continuous improvement where employees are encouraged to optimize their work processes.

 ## Business example